 Britannia as seen docked in the port of Getxo (Bilbao) at the 23rd of august 2016.

 The first Britannia was sailing for P&O between 1888 and 1909, when she was scrapped in Genoa.
 Afterwards, the name Britannia was never again used in the company history, untill at the 1st of june in 2011 the order was placed with the Italian Fincantieri wharf at Monfalcone.
 The ship was going to be a part of the Royal Class, originally a two ship order for Princess Cruises that had been placed at the 4th of may 2010.
 The two ships in the class were named Royal Princess and Regal Princess and with 141.000 tons these ships were the largest ever ordered for Princess Cruises.
 On the 30th of july 2014, another ship in the class was ordered especially for the Chinese market and she will be the Majestic Princess, launching in 2017.
-Yet a fifth member of the class is now also ordered and is sceduled for delivery in 2019.
+Yet a fifth member of the class is now also ordered and is sceduled for delivery in 2019 as Sky Princess.